Due:

 Learning to program is not dissimilar to learning a new spoken/written language–first, you need to understand basic rules like grammar and syntax, then you need exemplar buildings blocks like adjectives, nouns, and prepositions, and only then can you use these ideas together to create computer programs.
 What this means is that you must dedicate enough time to practicing the basics in order to allow yourself to progressively move to more and more complex programming practice.

-Taking this course means committing—for 11 weeks—to attending lectures, tutorials, and office hours, turning in assignments, practicing your programming skills, and most importantly, persevering when things get difficult.
+Taking this course means committing to watching lectures and actively engaging, turning in assignments, practicing your programming skills, and most importantly, persevering when things get difficult.
 Asking questions throughout the class is not a sign of weakness.
 It shows that you are actively trying to understand what you know and what you do not know.
 We have an excellent staff of teaching assistants and peer mentors who are here to answer your questions, help you understand course material in different ways, and push you to your fullest learning potential.
 With your consistent and active participation in learning, you can navigate the material in the course and become a proficient programmer by the end of the quarter.

 Course Format